 Call Intake - To what extent is transportation coordinated to ensure that a user can reach a Reservationist on the first call?
-December 1971 of the control of the Reservations - What is the reservation process?
+Descriptions What is the reservation are ease?
+How is the duplication of a reservation Reservations - What is the reservation process?
 How is the duplication of a reservation prevented?
 Trip Allocation - How is the allocation of trip requests to providers coordinated?
-The finocation flow is the anotation of the requests to provide a coordinated.
-Scheduling - How is the trip assignment to vehicles coordinated?
+Scheduling - How is the trip assignment to vehicles coordinated? beneduting from is the trip ussignment to venteres coordinates.